asampat3090/open-datasets/README.md

 [This list of public data
 sources](https://github.com/acusense/open-datasets) are
 collected and tidied from blogs, answers, and user responses.
-We have designated those that are NOT free (paid or require some credentials) as "(paid)" or "(credentials)"
+We have designated each dataset as "single" or "collection" and have designated each dataset as "free", "paid" or "credentials" (if you need to sign in to access the data but it's still free)

 Agriculture
 -----------